h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If a feature has no linear correlation but high mutual information, what does this suggest?
 5. Compare different relationship measures
 6. Given a feature $X$ with values $\{1, 2, 3, 4\}$ and target $Y$ with values $\{2, 4, 6, 8\}$, calculate both the Pearson correlation and the coefficient of determination $R^2$.
 If $Y = 2X$ exactly, verify that $R^2 = 1$.
 Show that correlation = 1 and explain why this represents a perfect linear relationship.
+7. Design a relationship detection strategy for complex patterns
+8. If relationships change over time, how do you adapt feature selection?
+9. How do you handle multi-modal relationships?
+10. Compare parametric vs non-parametric relationship measures

 For a detailed explanation of this question, see [Question 25: Feature-Target Relationships](L8_2_25_explanation.md).